 The answer is yes.
 In fact, hemp can contain all of the cannabinoids found in cannabis.
 But it's important to understand that Delta-11 THC is not psychoactive in the same way that Delta-9 is.

 This is because it binds to CB2 receptors, which affect things like inflammation and pain.
-That means you can use hemp products as an alternative if you want its health benefits without getting the high.
+That means you can use hemp products as an alternative if you want their health benefits without getting high.

 The main benefit of Delta-11 THC is that it's a more potent version of THC.
 In fact, it binds to receptors in the brain more easily than THC does—so much so that some studies have suggested that it might interact with other drugs like benzodiazepines (which are used to treat anxiety) and barbiturates (used to help people sleep).

 Delta-11's most notable effects are anti-inflammatory rather than psychoactive and can last longer because Delta-11 is produced through edibles.
-When you eat cannabis edibles, the THC is metabolized by your liver before entering your bloodstream.
+When you eat cannabis edibles, your liver metabolizes the THC before releasing it into your bloodstream.
 This means that it takes longer for you to feel the effects of eating a cannabis edible (about 30 minutes), but that those effects may last longer once the THC has entered the bloodstream.

 The effects of edibles on the body vary based on how they’re consumed.
-They can range from feeling relaxed and happy to becoming sleepy and sedated — sometimes all at once!
-The time it takes for the edible effects to set in is determined by the amount of THC in the meal and how much you eat all at once.
+They can range from feeling relaxed and happy to becoming sleepy and sedated.
+The time it takes for the effects to set in depends on the amount of THC in the meal and how much you eat in one go.

 Edibles that have been infused with THC are more potent than other methods of consuming marijuana because they contain concentrated amounts of cannabinoids like THC and CBD.
 These compounds pass through the stomach lining and liver before being metabolized into Delta-11 THC (11-OH-THC), which is more psychoactive than regular THC.